 Through meditation and psychotherapy I have found more freedom, love and self-acceptance.
 I am deeply grateful for all my relationships, friends, teachers, therapists and clients.
 I am grateful for both the practice of psychotherapy and meditation.

 Ultimately, I’ve discovered that the more I understand and accept my self, including taking responsibility for all that I feel and want, the more available I am for relationship.
-I am now happily married.
+I am now happily married and a father to two children.
 I know first-hand that love and freedom can only be found in discovering my true nature and in the unfolding of a kind and nurturing relationship.

 • M.A. in Integral Counseling Psychology from the California Institute of Integral Studies, San Francisco